cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 date: 2020/6/08
 ---

 For months, I have worked on dynamic debloat of Java artifacts with [JDBL](https://github.com/castor-software/jdbl).
 To do so, I need to compile and execute software applications to determine what parts of the compiled application are used when executing it using some workloads.
-Then, with the collected usage information, I ~~remove~~ debloat the unused parts of the software.
+Then, with the collected usage information, I debloat the unused parts of the software.
 These two main tasks (execution and usage collection)  appear straightforward at first glance.
 However, I realize that the inability of coverage tools to precisely determine what is used at execution time makes this task a real challenge.
 I found a feasible solution to this problem in the combination of various coverage techniques, i.e., by leveraging [software diversity](https://dl.acm.org/doi/abs/10.1145/2807593).
 Let me explain.

-> "Diversity is what we love." *― Benoit Baudry*

 # The problem